gmicros/unity_arduino_serial_comms_sample/README.md

 In order to changes the pins that are used by Arduino changes must be made in the library for both Unity and Arduino.

 In Unity/UnityArduinoComms.cs the enumration Vibrotactor defines the mapping and naming of the enumration.
 The name itself is not important, only the value and that it maps to a corresponding value on the Arduino side.

 In Arduino/UnityArduinoComms.h the #defines starting with VIBROTACTOR define the pins that map to the each enumration.

-Followint the naming convention used will help maintain consistency.
-So that a 0 unity maps to a 0 in arduino which output on the pin defined by VIBROTACTOR\0.
+Following the naming convention used will help maintain consistency.
+So that a 0 unity maps to a 0 in arduino which output on the pin defined by VIBROTACTOR\_0.